Tropical Storm Laura batters the Caribbean and the U.S. Gulf Coast could be next

 The storms were heading for the U.S. ahead of the 15th anniversary of Hurricane Katrina devastating New Orleans.
 Louisiana Governor John Bel Edwards said the window between the two storms could be as slim as 12 hours — and it comes amid the coronavirus pandemic, an added challenge as people leave their homes and head to shelters.

-Laura was not expected to weaken over land before moving into warm, deep Gulf waters that forecasters said could bring rapid intensification.
+"I just feel afraid that I'm going to lose my house, and I don't have anywhere to go right now, especially with the virus," a woman told CBS affiliate WWL-TV.

+Marco was falling apart as it headed toward the Gulf Coast, but authorities were concerned about Laura because it was expected to gain strength from the warm waters of the Gulf.
 "We're only going to dodge the bullet so many times.
-And the current forecast for Laura has it focused intently on Louisiana," Edwards said during a news briefing.
+And the current forecast for Laura has it focused intently on Louisiana," Edwards said during a press conference.

-Shrimp trawlers and fishing boats were tied up in a Louisiana harbor ahead of the storms.
-Red flags warned swimmers away from the pounding surf.
-Both in-person classes and virtual school sessions required because of the pandemic were canceled in some districts.

-A food bank that has been twice as busy as normal since March providing meals to people affected by the pandemic prepared to shut down for a few days because of the weather, but not before distributing a last round of provisions to the needy.
-"We're very tired," said Lawrence DeHart, director of Terrebonne Churches United Foodbank in Houma.
+As of 2 p.m.
+ET, Laura was about 15 miles south of Cayo Largo, Cuba, with maximum sustained winds of 60 mph, and the storm was moving west-northwest at 20 mph, according to the hurricane center.
+Forecasters expected it to move over western Cuba on Monday evening and into the Gulf of Mexico on Monday night.

+Laura was expected to strengthen into a hurricane Tuesday and become more powerful Wednesday.